How can I help myself when I have hip pain?

 If you have circulation problems, high blood pressure, high cholesterol or diabetes, you should check with your doctor or pharmacist whether over-the-counter NSAIDs are suitable for you, in case they could interact with any medication you’re taking.

 If you have stomach problems after using over-the-counter medication, you should stop taking the tablets and see your doctor.

 We recommend that you don’t rest for more than a few days – start some gentle exercise as soon as the pain begins to ease.
 Simple exercises can help to restore your range of movement, promote strength, ease stiffness and get your hip back to normal.

 Start by exercising very gently and build up gradually.

 When the pain is gone and you’re feeling better, it’s important you continue to exercise on a regular basis otherwise the improvements you’ve made will disappear within a few weeks.

-Our simple hip exercises (PDF, 830 KB) are designed to stretch, strengthen and stabilise the structures that support your hip.
+simple hip exercises (PDF, 830 KB) are designed to stretch, strengthen and stabilise the structures that support your hip.
 They may not be suitable for all types of hip pain, so it’s a good idea to get advice from a doctor or physiotherapist about specific exercises before you begin.
 You should stop if you get any joint pain that doesn’t go away quickly.
+Reducing the strain

 It’s generally best to carry on doing your normal activities, but try not to overdo things.
 You might need to pace yourself to allow you to do a little bit more each day.
 Try the following tips: